 The cooler nights are great for our sleep.
 However, the colder temperature outsides mean that most of us turn up the heat indoors.
 Even if that makes for cozy days it can negatively impact our sleep if our bedrooms are too warm.
 Studies have shown that our houses today are up to 5°C warmer inside than 40 years ago thanks to central heating and insulating.
 This can however result in overheating during the night and night sweats.
 For the best temperature for sleep we should aim at keeping the temperature in our bedrooms low, ideally below 18°C.

 Breathing in cold air helps to lower our core temperature and to keep it low, which is critical for a great quality sleep.
 We don’t want to get so cold that we start to shiver however so the right sleepwear and bedding is important to keep the ideal sleeping temperature.

 Dagsmejan sleepwear is designed to keep you in the ideal climatic comfort zone thanks to exceptional temperature regulation and moisture management.
 The results?
-Moisture wicking pajamas that help you keep the best temperature for sleep so that you don’t have to worry about night sweats or cold sweats during the night.
+You keep the ideal sleeping temperature for a deeper and longer sleep with the most comfortable pajamas in the world.

 Find your ideal match with Dagsmejan’s smart pjs.